AKIFQ/patioai/README.md

 - **Organized Chat History** - Automatic categorization by time (today, yesterday, last week)
 - **Real-time Streaming** - See AI responses as they're generated
 - **Typing Indicators** - Know when AI or other users are responding
-- **Web Search Integration** - AI can search the web for current information
+- **Web Search Integration** - Toggle web search; works with all models via OpenRouter
-- **Reasoning Display** - See how AI thinks through complex problems
+- **Reasoning Display** - See how AI thinks through complex problems (when models return reasoning tokens)

 ## How to Use PatioAI